zhuangxinyu/Dynamic-SBM-by-production-technologies/README.md

     return D_SBM, no_year
 ```

 With the overall efficiency $\theta$, we can calculate the period efficiency of each DMU.
+However, this method consider bad output as free disposable input, but there will be some problem at free disposable hole, e.g., good output increases while the bad output remain the same.
+Therefore we try the by-production method.